 If the relentless trappings of modern-day consumerism are eating at your will to live, why not take a trip to a time where simple songs were sung, families dined by candlelight, and there was no Amazon Prime to save your forgetful-self come Xmas eve?
 Chestnuts will be roasting, carol singers will be singing, and volunteers will be volunteering to remind you that this time of year wasn’t always about Black Friday deals and Brexit.

-4. Christmas by Candlelight– The Old Joint Stock, Birmingham / Free
+4. Christmas by Candlelight – The Old Joint Stock, Birmingham / Free Entry

 Even the most miserable misanthrope cannot deny the warm, comforting glow of a pub at Christmas.
 With its beautiful Victorian interior and incredible collection of craft beers and ciders, The Old Joint Stock is a perfect place to over-indulge this December.
 With its ‘Christmas by Candlelight’ events not needing pre-booking, one will have to turn up early to guarantee a space as it fills up to the brim each year without fail.